liviu-hariton/localhost/README.md

 ### Remove an existing local domain

 In order to remove an existing local domain, run:
+* you can, also, add the `--no-dns-reset` flag to skip the local DNS cache flushing and resetting the `mDNSResponder`

 ```bash
 localhost delete -domain=myproject.local
 ```

+#### How it works

+* removes the local domain entry from `/etc/hosts`
+* deletes the corresponding virtual host configuration file, previously created
+* restarts Apache and flushes the DNS cache (if the `--no-dns-reset` flag is not set)

 ### Dry-Run mode